arup-group/genet/README.md

 ### Using a Network object

-Once you have a `genet.Network` object, you can use it to produce auxiliary files or analyse the network.
+Once you have a `genet.Network` object, you can use it to produce auxiliary files, analyse of modify the network.
-For example, you can extract the unique ids of links in the network which satisfy certain conditions pertaining to the data being stored on graph edges.

-    >>> links = genet.graph_operations.extract_links_on_edge_attributes(
-            n,
-            conditions= {'attributes': {'osm:way:highway': {'text': 'primary'}}},
-        )
-    >>> links[:5]
-    ['1007', '1008', '1023', '1024', '103']

 #### Summary
 The data saved on the edges of the graph can be nested.
 There are a couple of convenient methods that summarise the